591291-hvl/dpsharkBot/readme.txt

 -Structure database for general purpose
 -Check if user is mod for add/remove
 -fix for longer list of responses
---Downloadable .txt file
+--Downloadable .txt file?
---Message to user asked(nondownloadable)
+--Message to user asked(nondownloadable)?
 -Add new keywords
 -Add new list of responses to keyword
 --Database with responses? relationdatabase??